304 North Cardinal

 Moreover, they’ll feature these players in their respected minor league uniforms, and perhaps the most egregious is they are printed for regional distribution.
 A long-time general consensus within the hobby prefers their rookie cards in pro-uniforms.

-(10) A rookie card must not come from a food and beverage issue, On-Demand Product, redemption card, insert, or a parallel card – (please refer to Commandments #6 and #7).
+(10) A rookie card must not come from a subset, food and beverage issue, On-Demand Product, redemption card, or insert card – (please refer to Commandments #6 and #7).
 Again, the rule of thumb was fair and equal distribution for everyone.
-Any spin off sets that were made for promotional use, or cards with some type of limiting distribution method, or didn’t come from a base set distributed nationally is not considered for RC designation.
-In the early 90s it was decided by the hobby that parallels are more of a variant or a copy of the original.
+Any spin off sets that were made for promotional use, or cards with some type of limiting distribution method, or didn’t come from a base set distributed nationally should not be considered for RC designation.
+A more accurate identifier for these types of cards is pre-rookie card.

-Now for the sake of example let’s just say we have an insert card with an RC logo on the front, it’s a gold parallel serial numbered to /100.
-That means only 100 people have a chance at owning said cards.
-This violates the true spirit of a rookie card which has always been everyone should have a fair chance at owning said card.
+The true spirit of these guidelines is everyone should have a fair chance at owning said card.
 How does that happen?
 This is a great questions and I’m glad you asked it.
 It only happens if it was included into the base set, and allocated in pack form distributed nationally.
-The greed of manufactured scarcity is another reason why the allure of the base set rookie card is devalued and mocked in today’s hobby.
+The greed of manufactured scarcity is another reason why the allure of the base set rookie card is devalued and mocked in today’s hobby market.
+But true rookie card collectors know better.

 Sports Card forums, hobby publications, books, and blogs show these as the main issues with the rookie card.
 And this is why the 10 Commandments of the Rookie Card are needed.